prasanthlouis/deep-reinforcement-learning/README.md

 State s: is a complete description of the state of the world (there is no hidden information).
 In a fully observed environment.
 Eg Chess
 Observation o: is a partial description of the state.
 In a partially observed environment.
 Eg Super mario bros

+Discrete space: the number of possible actions is finite.
+Eg super mario bros you can go up, down, left and right Continuous space: the number of possible actions is infinite.
+Eg driving a car has infinite actions.
+You can turn the car 10 degrees, 11, honk, etc